argoproj/argo-cd/docs/user-guide/commands/argocd_login.md

 ### Options

 ```
   -h, --help                help for login
+      --kubeconfig string   Path of a Kubernetes client configuration file
       --name string         name to use for the context
       --password string     the password of an account to authenticate
       --skip-test-tls       Skip testing whether the server is configured with TLS (this can help when the command hangs for no apparent reason)
       --sso                 perform SSO login
       --sso-port int        port to run local OAuth2 login application (default 8085)
       --username string     the username of an account to authenticate
 ```

 ### Options inherited from parent commands